Xilinx/Xilinx_Kria_KV260_Workshop/FAQ.md

 |xmutil axiqos | Utility for changing configuration of PS/PL AXI interface quality of service (QoS) settings.
 Initial implementation focuses on AXI port read/write priority configurations. |
 |xmutil bist | Built-in self-test (BIST) utility for simple board diagnostics with pass/fail summary.|

 <br><br>

 # Potential Issues and Resolutions
+This table lists out potential issues you may encounter, and how to resolve them.
 | Issue  | Resolution |
 | ------------- | ------------- |
 | There is a heartbeat LED active, but UART isn't responding.  |Verify that your machine has a FTDI driver installed and that the terminal is connected to the correct COM port.  |